 Install all of the software required for your training.

 Set some configurations for the image to be accessible to Strigo.

 Create an image out of that base instance.

 Before you begin

-It is advised to create the base instance, and then create the image based on it, already on the region where the Lab Resource in Strigo is configured to run (by default, the eu-central-1 (Frankfurt) region).
+It is advised to create the base instance, and then create the image based on it, already on the region where the Lab Resource in Strigo is configured to run (by default, the eu-west-1 (Ireland) region).

 Note: As AWS EC2 doesn't officially support Windows Desktop (such as Windows 10), Strigo doesn't support it either.
 You may be able to get Windows 10 working with Strigo, but we may not be able to support you.

 Configuring the instance

 Launch an AWS instance as a base for the eventual AMI

 Launch an AWS EC2 instance on your AWS account, based on any Windows AMI as a starting point (whether from the AWS Marketplace, or an AMI on your account).